passlab/omptrace/README.md

 The rex.h header file is located in `<install_path>/lib/clang/5.0.0/include` and you may need to put the `-I<install_path>/lib/clang/5.0.0/include` flag in compiler if you are not using clang.

-### on fornax and using icc
+#### on fornax and using icc
 llvm-openmp runtime needs to be installed as standalone by following the above insturctions and replacing the official OpenMP runtime from icc by letting LD_LIBRARY_PATH points to the ompt-enabled openmp runtime library.

+## To try omptool
+1. Go to example folder, check the [Makefile](examples/Makefile) and modify the two variable `OMPT_REX_INCLUDE` and `OMP_LIB_PATH` to point to right location of omp.h/ompt.h/rex.h files and the libomp.so lib as mentioned in the above.
+1. make to compile the examples, e.g. axpy.
+Currently, to make building simple, we build all the objects of omptool in the application binary (axpy and matmul).
+This is not required.
+The omptool could be built into a library (libomptool.so, e.g.) and use LD_PRELOAD to load the omptool lib and we can directly execute axpy/matmul or other examples directly without the need to recompile the application.
+1. make sure LD_LIBRARY_PATH to include the ompt-rex enabled libomp.so.
+Also to make sure axpy will use it, use `ldd axpy` to check the list of required library.

 ## Reference and Documentation for OMPT and Visualization
  * The wiki page https://github.com/passlab/passlab.github.io/wiki/Visualization-of-Data-Layout-and-Access-of-Parallel-Program-for-Productive-Performance-Analysis-and-Tuning
  * Chapter 4 (tool support) of the latest OpenMP TR4 (http://www.openmp.org/wp-content/uploads/openmp-tr4.pdf)

-## Development for visuomp (old)
-Modify the callback.h file to have each callback do different things and in the tests folder to rebuild mmomp and run to test  your changes

-## Development for power steering (old)
-Build all power/freq related sources and the ompt_power.h file into one library libpowersteering.so

-When you build you application, link the application with the library. icc or clang clang -fopenmp axpy.c -L<llvm-openmp-lib-location> -lomp  -lpowersteering -o axpy

-ldd axpy to check the executable uses the right library